buddhist-uni/buddhist-uni.github.io/_content/monographs/island_pasanno-amaro.md

   - chah
 ---

-A compendium of the ‘essence teachings’ of the Buddha, as they appear in the Pāli Canon and in the contemporary Thai Forest Tradition.
+A compendium of 'essence' teachings on _nibbāna_, as they appear in the Pāli Canon and in contemporary traditions.
+My most highly recommended book for anyone who wants to know what _Nibbāna_ is.